magebeans/weights/README.md

 - [ ] Use Supabase Edge Functions for guest cleanup or backups
 - [ ] Modularize JS into auth.js, ui.js, storage.js, etc.
 - [ ] Add timer between sets
+- [ ] Add target reps for each exercise, suggestions for progression

 ---